victor-azevedo/pratica-games/README.md

 1. Follow the steps in the last section

-2. Configure the `.env.test` file using the `.env.test`.
+2. Configure the `.env.test` file using the `.env.example`.
 For more info: [Connectoions URLs](https://www.prisma.io/docs/reference/database-reference/connection-urls)

 3. Run all migrations